Not everybody wants to visit museums or performing arts organizations. Here are the percentages of people in the US who do and do not.

 To increase attendance long-term, we’ll need to change up who is in these categories and increase the number of people in the first two groups through smart marketing and relevant programming.
 The first step is to understand these audiences and how to strategically approach them.

 Eager to follow along as I share the data-informed profiles of historic, inactive, unlikely, and non-visitors to cultural organizations?
-You can subscribe to this website here in order to receive an email each Wednesday with a link to the most recent data and analysis.
+You can subscribe to this website here in order to receive an email every other Wednesday with a link to the most recent data and analysis.